 - According to this website, Candy Candy was aired on the Hawaii TV station KIKU-TV with English subtitles (except for episode 79 for some reason), from 1978 to 1980, making it extremely unlikely footage of these airings survive.

-No Export for You: Despite the show's incredible popularity in Europe, Latin America, and even Africa, an English dub was never produced and the show never ran in the United States.
+- No Export for You: Despite the show's incredible popularity in Europe, Latin America, and Africa, the show never ran in the United States.
 There was an American dub produced in the early 80s by Ziv International, but it was rather poorly done and was stopped after the first couple of episodes.
 Thanks to the legal issues that have held up the show even in its homeland, it's unlikely anyone will try a second time.

 - Screwed by the Lawyers: The anime became this as the end result of the legal battles.